 After the battle, Francis and his companion set off into the territory occupied by Sultan Malik al-Kamil and his troops.
 Francis and Illuminato were eventually received by the Sultan, where they conversed together about faith in God.

 Returning to Italy, Francis urged his brothers and public officials to have the bells rung during the day to call Christian people to prayer, a practice he had experienced with the Muslim call to prayer.
 Francis included a chapter in the Rule of the Lesser Brothers on mission to non-believers, which emphasized peaceful co-existence and the example of a Christian life as the foundation for every mission.
-St. Francis' meeting with the Sultan serves as a strong impetus and example for dialogue among peoples and religions today.
+St. Francis' meeting with the Sultan serves as a strong impetus and example for dialogue among diverse peoples and religions today.